Comm100/api-reference/Comm100-UploadFile-Webhook.md

         - delete /api/v2/ticket/attachments/{guid}
 - The re-post mechanism: If the event of sending webhook fails, or no response is received, we have a Timer function to repost the event periodically, but the interval gradually extends longer and longer, until 3 days later when the re-post will come to a stop.
     - Immediately send the second post after the first webhook post fails.
-    - The third post will be sent 1 minute after the second one.
+    - The third post will be sent 1 minute after the second one fails.
-    - The forth post will be sent 10 minutes later.
+    - The fourth post will be sent 10 minutes after the third one fails.
-    - Next post is 1 hour later.
+    - The fifth post will be sent 1 hour after the fourth one fails.
+    - The sixth post will be sent 24 hours after the fifth one fails.
+    - The seventh post will be sent 24 hours after the sixth one fails.
-    - Then 24 hours later.
+    - The last post will be sent 24 hours after the seventh one fails.

 ### Ticket Webhook
 ##### Request Data Format